 - Deeper-rooted plants such as tomatoes, peppers, and green beans can benefit from good fertilizers and organic amendments added into the individual holes and rows they are planted in.

 13. Be Prepared to Protect Seedlings

-Knowing the last frost date in your area is vital to spring planting.
-Because it is predicted no more frost will happen, is only a prediction.
+- Knowing the last expected frost date in your area is vital information when spring planting.
+Because it is predicted no more frost will happen, it is only a prediction.

 - If you have seedlings that have sprouted and a cold night is expected, have buckets, cardboard boxes, plastic jugs, and frost covers available to cover them for protection.
 This will save them from frostbite and getting killed.